porjo/youtubeuploader/README.md

   "language":  "fr"
 }
 ```
-All fields are optional.
-Command line flags will be used by default (where available).
-Use `\n` in the description to insert newlines.
+- all fields are optional.
+Command line flags will be used by default (where available)
+- use `\n` in the description to insert newlines
+- times can be provided in one of two formats: `yyyy-mm-dd` (UTC) or `yyyy-mm-ddThh:mm:ss+zz:zz`

 ## Alternative Oauth setup for headless clients